 Get a tattoo at Bang Bang Tattoos

 With now two locations (SoHo and Chinatown) Bang Bang Tattoos (owned by Keith McCurdy known as “Bang Bang”) will help you to get your NYC souvenir that will last forever.
 The team at Bang Bang Tattoos are the world’s best tattoo artists who are all specialized in different styles and incredibly talented.
 I have several tattoos from them and they are all just beautiful.

 Bang Bang Tattoos offers walk-ins and accepts online bookings via email as long as you know exactly what kind of tattoo you want.
 As probably one of the most unique things to do in NYC getting inked at Bang Bang tattoos is something you will tell your grandchildren about.
 The experience is amazing and one of my favorite cool activities in NYC.

 If you’re wondering how much a tattoo at Bang Bang cost: Tattoos at Bang Bang start at $400.
 They range from that minimum price to an hourly rate of $400 and up.
 Each artist may have a different billing structure though.
 Remember to also tip your artist (62 Grand Street & 328 Broome Street).

 $$ / Manhattan

-One of the really cool things to do with kids in NYC is spending the night at the museum.
+One of the really cool things to do in NYC (also with your kids) is spending the night at the museum.
 Your one-of-a-kind Sleepover with your little one at the American Museum of Natural History will be a once in a lifetime experience.
 You will be sleeping beneath the 94-foot-long blue whale, next to African elephants, or at the base of a striking volcanic formation.